rinigus/osmscout-server/scripts/import/README.md

 * prepare_postal_tags.py - used for distribution of initial
   postal_country files in hierarchy

-* update_distribution.py - used on the distribution server to update maps distribution from S3 cloud / HTTP server.
+* update_distribution/update_distribution.py - used on the distribution server to update maps distribution from S3 cloud / HTTP server.
 See note on the top of the script on how to specify mirror path and URL

-* update_distribution_wrapper.sh - used on the distribution server to
+* update_distribution/update_distribution_wrapper.sh - used on the distribution server to
   update distribution from S3 cloud / HTTP server.
 See the script for configuration options.
 This is a wrapper that is expected to be used in cron script to run update_distribution.py